xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 constitutes the main contribution of Bayesian networks to the science of causal inference.

+## Where is my bag? from Aachen to Zanzibar

+So far I have emphasized only one aspect of Bayesian networks -- namely, the diagram and its arrows that preferably point from cause to effect.
+Indeed, the diagram is like the engine of the Bayesian network.
+But like any engine, a Bayesian network runs on fuel.
+The fuel is called a _conditional probability table_.

+Another way to put this is that the diagram describes the relation of the variables in a qualitative way, but if you want quantitative answers, you also need quantitative inputs.
+In a Bayesian network, we have to specify the conditional probability of each node given its "parents".
+(Remember that the parents of a node are all the nodes that feed into it.)
+These are the forward probabilities, `P(evidence | hypotheses)`.

+TODO Try the calculation in the "Where is my bag?" example.

+## Bayesian networks in the real world

+Before the turbo revolution,

+2G cell phones used “soft decoding” (i.e., probabilities) but not belief propagation.
+3G cell phones used Berrou’s turbo codes, and 4G phones used Gallager’s turbo-like codes.

+From the consumer's viewpoint, this means that your cell phone uses less energy and the battery lasts longer, because coding and decoding are your cell phone's most energy-intensive processes.
+Also, better codes mean that you do not have to be as close to a cell tower to get high-quality transmission.
+In other words, Bayesian networks enabled phone manufacturers to deliver on their promise: more bars in more places.

+## From Bayesian networks to causal diagrams

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable

 # CHAPTER 5 The Smoke-Filled Debate: Clearing the Air